jay-rajput30/namaste-react-sessions/Chapter03/theory.md

 ## {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent></TitleComponent>}

-- <TitleComponent/> is a react component. {<TitleComponent></TitleComponent>} is also a react component that can contain nested elements, we can access the nested elements using props.children in TitleComponent component. {TitleComponent is a react co}
+- <TitleComponent/> is a react component. {<TitleComponent></TitleComponent>} is also a react component that can contain nested elements, we can access the nested elements using props.children in TitleComponent component. {TitleComponent is a react component}